 Section 2.
 Purpose

-The purpose of the Association is to serve as the nucleus of state governments in the provision of effective and efficient Home Energy Assistance Services to the low-income public and the identification and amelioration of home energy, water, broadband, or other utility related constraints confronting the low-income citizens among member states.
+The purpose of the Association is to serve as the nucleus of state and territory governments in the provision of effective and efficient Home Energy Assistance Services to the low-income public and the identification and amelioration of home energy, water, broadband, or other utility related constraints confronting the income-constrained citizens among member states and territories.

-This purpose is accomplished through coordinating and cooperating in the collection and dissemination of information, proposing energy policy, providing program administrative advice, and analyzing programs and benefits among public and private institutions, thereby enhancing each state’s capabilities and responsibilities for impacting on such constraints.
+This purpose is accomplished through coordinating and cooperating in the collection and dissemination of information, proposing energy policy, providing program administrative advice, and analyzing programs and benefits among public and private institutions, thereby enhancing each state or territory’s capabilities and responsibilities for impacting on such constraints.

 Section 3.
 Functions